Statute Law Revision Act 1888: Background

+From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64).
+This approach — focusing on removing obsolete laws from the statute book followed by consolidation — was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.

 Passage

 The Statute Law Revision Bill had its first reading in the House of Lords on 9 March 1888, introduced by the Lord Chancellor, Hardinge Giffard, 1st Baron Halsbury.
-The Bill had its second reading in the House of Lords on 15 March 1888 and was committed to a Committee of the Whole House, which met and reported on 19 March 1888, without amendments.
-The Bill had its third reading in the House of Lords on 20 March 1888 and passed, without amendments.
+The bill had its second reading in the House of Lords on 15 March 1888 and was committed to a Committee of the Whole House, which met and reported on 19 March 1888, without amendments.
+The bill had its third reading in the House of Lords on 20 March 1888 and passed, without amendments.

-The Bill had its first reading in the House of Commons on 21 March 1888.
-The Bill had its second reading in the House of Commons on 22 March 1888 and was committed to a Committee of the Whole House, which met and reported on 23 March 1888, without amendments.
-The Bill had its third reading in the House of Commons on 23 March 1888 and passed, without amendments.
+The bill had its first reading in the House of Commons on 21 March 1888.
+The bill had its second reading in the House of Commons on 22 March 1888 and was committed to a Committee of the Whole House, which met and reported on 23 March 1888, without amendments.
+The bill had its third reading in the House of Commons on 23 March 1888 and passed, without amendments.

-The Bill was granted royal assent on 27 March 1888.
+The bill was granted royal assent on 27 March 1888.

-Legacy
+Subsequent developments

 The act was intended, in particular, to facilitate the preparation of the new edition of the revised edition of the statutes.
 Courtenay Ilbert remarked that the act went further than previous Statute Law Revision Acts, in so far as it omitted unnecessary words.